Replacement cost profit

 If inventory levels have not changed, then replacement cost profit should be the same as profit calculated using LIFO costs.
 If stock levels have changed LIFO based and replacement cost profits will be different.
 Unless price movements have been extreme or the change in stock levels very large the difference is unlikely to be material.

-As replacement cost profit is not an IFRS measure (or a GAAP measure where that still matters) its exact definition may vary a little from company to company.
+As replacement cost and replacement cost profit are not IFRS measure (or a GAAP measure where that still matters) its exact definition may vary a little from company to company.